wavefrontHQ/docs/pages/doc/ts_histo.md

 ### Grouping

 Similar to aggregation functions for metrics, `histo()` returns a single distribution per specified time window.
 To get separate distributions for groups that share common characteristics,you can include a 'group by' parameter.
-For example, use `histo(1m, &lt;expression&gt;, sources)` to group by sources.
+For example, use `histo(1m, <expression>, sources)` to group by sources.

 The function returns a separate series of results for each group.